mariam-fouad/Restaurant-Reviews/README.md

 # Restaurant Reviews

-For the **Restaurant Reviews** projects, You can enjoy the website using any kind of screens (even screen readers), you also have the luxury of caching and viweing the pages you vist offline.
+For the **Restaurant Reviews** projects, You can enjoy the website using any kind of screens (even screen readers), you also have the luxury of caching and viewing the pages you visit offline.

 ## How to run the code